iesnoth/Trapped-in-Space/readme.md

 ## Citations

 **Add more citations later**
-Turning orientation code derived from this conversation: https://css-tricks.com/snippets/css/orientation-lock/, specifically a comment by "Secret"
+-"Secret"'s comment on this conversation https://css-tricks.com/snippets/css/orientation-lock/ helped with turning orientation code.

-Button functions inspired by the functions in the JS Web Game by jlboba, git repo here: https://github.com/HackerUSA-CE/JS-Web-Game-Part-7.git
+-JS Web Game by _jlboba_ inspired the button functions, git repo here: https://github.com/HackerUSA-CE/JS-Web-Game-Part-7.git

+-W3Schools taught me about shake animation: https://www.w3schools.com/howto/howto_css_shake_image.asp

-All of the art for the game was made by me.
+-All of the art for the game was made by me.
 More of my art can be found online under the iesnoth moniker.
 This is my first foray into pixel art.

 ## Licensing